-The two Phoenix classrooms are located alongside the mainstream classrooms within the school.
+The four ARP classrooms are located alongside the mainstream classrooms within the school.
 All at Thomas Arnold ensure the children who learn in these classrooms are part of the school community and we ensure they feel included and play an active part in school life.
 This is one of the benefits of being a school-based provision.
 We aim for every child to spend some time in the main school although this is based on children’s abilities and needs within the context of a mainstream classroom.

 At present, there are thirty-three places within our ARP at Thomas Arnold and in total thirty-six children benefit from the specialist support it provides.

 We have been very lucky in previous years to be linked with the ARP at Monteagle Primary School, enabling us to grow our expertise in this area, increase our investment in specialist teachers and strengthen our links with external professionals.

 For further information about our ARP, contact Holly Pottle (Deputy Headteacher and Inclusion Lead) or Alison Eason (the lead teacher in the ARP at Thomas Arnold) via the school office.